 Recipients must be able to attend and participate in person for the project conferences and monthly fellows seminar.
-Applicants must be tenured or tenure-track faculty members in the College of Liberal Arts or the Fox School of Business & STHM, or the College of Engineering.
+Applicants must be tenured or tenure-track faculty members in the College of Liberal Arts, Tyler School of Art and Architecture, Fox School of Business & STHM, or the College of Engineering.

 Applications will be reviewed by an interdisciplinary group of faculty and librarians.
 Award decisions are based on the promise of the project, its relevance to your own research/creative work, its methodology, scope, conceptual framework, and the ability of the LCDSS to address the project’s needs.
 For past and ongoing projects see the blogposts here: https://sites.temple.edu/tudsc.
 To apply please submit:

 • A project statement (4 pages double-spaced, plus a bibliography or illustrations, if needed) describing: (1) the specific research/creative work planned for the year; (2) its significance to your research/creative agenda: (3) how the project will complement, challenge, or expand existing work in the field; and (4) expected outcomes.
 An application should state what kind of data will be used, where it comes from, and its copyright situation.

 • A current C.V.